-As boost::variant<unexpected\type<E>,T>, expected<T,E> ensures that it is never empty.
-All instances v of type expected<T,E> guarantee that v has constructed content of one of the types v or v or v has previously failed.
+As boost::variant<T,unexpected\type<E>> , expected<T,E> ensures that it is never empty.
+All instances v of type v of type

 This implies that expected may be viewed precisely as a union of exactly its bounded types.
-This "neverempty" property insulates the user from the possibility of undefined expected content and the significant additional complexity-of-use attendant with such a possibility.
+This "never-empty" property insulates the user from the possibility of undefined expected content and the significant additional complexity-of-use attendant with such a possibility.